Skip to main content

 By stimulating the body’s own production of growth hormone, peptide therapies offer a more nuanced approach to metabolic health than direct hormone administration.

 For adults seeking to improve body composition, recovery, and overall vitality, growth hormone (GH) peptide therapy offers a sophisticated approach.
 These are not direct replacements for GH.
-Instead, they are secretagogues, molecules that signal the to produce and release its own growth hormone in a natural, pulsatile manner.
+Instead, they are secretagogues, molecules that signal the pituitary gland to produce and release its own growth hormone in a natural, pulsatile manner.
 This approach enhances the body’s own systems rather than overriding them.

 • Sermorelin ∞ A GHRH analogue, Sermorelin directly stimulates the pituitary to produce more growth hormone.